Bird Watching in Our Backyard. Wisconsin Birds.

 Golden Finch, Dove and Squirrel.

-I had caught pictures of many new birds in my backyard this year and most of them were just passing through.
+I caught pictures of many new birds in my backyard this year and most of them were just passing through.

 Female Cardinal, Blue Bunting, Rose Breasted Grosbeak